-The deadline for the 2013-2014 school year has past.
+The deadline for the 2014-2015 school year is July 31, 2014.

-David M. Crawford Memorial Scholarship:
+David M. Crawford Memorial Scholarship

 The David M. Crawford Memorial Scholarship at Equity Foundation was created in 2012 by Scott Mason, David’s partner of 30 years.
 Scott established the scholarship with a gift of $200,000 to honor David’s work in the community, his dedication to LGBT causes and to PSU.
 In establishing the fund, Mason said, “David had been an adjunct faculty member at PSU’s School of Business and would be proud to be helping others meet their goals.”

 The scholarship is intended for Portland State University students actively involved in advancing LGBT rights.

-Jessica Dolin Memorial Scholarship:
+Jessica Dolin Memorial Scholarship

-Leigh and Leslie Dolin established the Jessica Dolin Memorial Scholarship in 2013 to honor their Daughter Jessica who passed away May 14, 2003.
-The scholarship is intended for residents of Oregon or Clark County, WA who are gay, lesbian, bisexual, or transgender student or a student actively involved in an LGBT rights organization.
+Leigh and Leslie Dolin established the Jessica Dolin Memorial Scholarship in 2013 to honor their daughter Jessica who passed away May 14, 2003.
+The scholarship is intended for residents of Oregon or Clark County, WA who are lesbian, gay, bisexual, or transgender student or a student actively involved in an LGBT rights organization.

-Portland Latino Gay Pride Scholarship:
+Portland Latino Gay Pride Scholarship

-The Jim McBroom and John H. Weston Scholarship Fund:
+The Jim McBroom and John H. Weston Scholarship Fund

 The Jim McBroom and John H. Weston Scholarship was created in 2010 through a bequest from Jim McBroom.
 The scholarship is funded by the Jim McBroom and John H. Weston Charitable Fund of The Oregon Community Foundation.
 The scholarship is intended for gay and lesbian students in or from Oregon who are attending four year colleges, preferably but not exclusively for those studying fine arts and humanities.